The Mirror Crack'd from Side to Side: Plot

-Craddock delves into the complicated past of the presumed target, Marina.
+Craddock looks into Marina's past.
 Desperate to have a child, she had adopted three before giving birth to a mentally disabled son and suffering a nervous breakdown.
-One of the adopted children, Margot Bence, was at Gossington Hall on the day of the fête.
-Despite bad feelings towards her adoptive mother, she denies putting the drug into Marina's drink.
+The three children were moved elsewhere, and Marina never saw them again, though they were well provided for.
+One of those children is the photographer, Margot Bence.
+While conceding that she hates her adoptive mother, Margot denies attempting to poison anyone.

-Two more people are killed during the investigation: Ella Zielinsky, Jason's social secretary, dies after the atomizer she uses for her hay fever is poisoned with cyanide; and Giuseppe, Marina's butler, is shot that night after spending the day in London and depositing £500 into his bank account.
-Ardwyck Fenn tells Craddock he received a phone call days before, accusing him of killing Heather, and that he recognized the anonymous caller as Zielinsky when she sneezed.
-Meanwhile, Jason suspects Marina is being targeted for death; she has been receiving several threatening notes, and a cup of coffee served to her proves to contain arsenic.
+Ardwyck Fenn tells Craddock he received an anonymous phone call accusing him of killing Heather.
+He recognized the caller as Jason's secretary, Ella Zielinsky.
+Shortly afterwards, Ella dies after the atomizer she uses for her hay fever is poisoned with cyanide; and Giuseppe, Marina's butler, is shot after spending the day in London where he deposits £500 into his bank account.

-Miss Marple's cleaner, Cherry Baker, tells Miss Marple that her friend Gladys Dixon, who was a server at Gossington Hall on the day of the fête, believes Marina deliberately spilled Heather's drink and was going to meet Giuseppe before he died.
-After Gladys suddenly departs for a holiday in Bournemouth, Miss Marple travels to Gossington Hall to discover that Marina has died from an overdose.
+Gladys, one of the servers at the fête, reports seeing Marina deliberately spilling Heather's drink down her own frock.
+The police try to interview Gladys, but she has just departed for a holiday in Bournemouth.
+At Gossington Hall, Marina dies from an overdose.

-Miss Marple talks to Jason and explains to him and DI Craddock how she has deduced that Marina must have been the murderer.
-Heather had been sick with German measles when she sought Marina's autograph in Bermuda.
-Marina, in the early stages of pregnancy at the time, had contracted the disease, which led to her son being born disabled and her subsequent nervous breakdown.
-The look on Marina's face, observed by Mrs Bantry at the fete, was triggered by Marina looking at a picture of a Madonna and Child on the wall behind Heather and finally realizing what had happened.
-Overcome with emotion, Marina put the Calmo in her own daiquiri, jolted Heather's arm to make her spill her drink, and then gave Heather the drugged cocktail as a replacement.
-To cover her crime, Marina tried to convince everyone she had been the target of a murder attempt, writing the threatening notes herself and putting the arsenic into her coffee.
+Miss Marple explains how she deduced that Marina was the murderer.
+Heather had been ill with German measles when she sought Marina's autograph in Bermuda.
+Marina, in the early stages of pregnancy, had contracted the disease, which led to her son being born disabled.
+The look on Marina's face was triggered by a Madonna and Child painting on the wall behind Heather.
+Marina had put Calmo in her own drink, jolted Heather's arm, and then given her the drugged replacement cocktail.
+To cover her crime, Marina had posed as the target of a murder attempt, writing the threatening notes herself.
 She killed Ella and Giuseppe after they guessed her involvement and blackmailed her.
-Miss Marple had sent Gladys away to protect her from becoming Marina's next victim.
+Miss Marple had sent Gladys away to prevent her becoming Marina's next victim.

-Miss Marple implies that she believes Jason administered Marina's overdose to prevent her from taking another life.
+Miss Marple implies to Jason that he administered Marina's overdose himself, to prevent her from taking another life.
 He simply comments on his wife's beauty and the suffering she endured.